ds1crt/nba-salary-prediction/README.md

 # nba-salary-prediction
 Predicting NBA player salaries using machine learning involves building a model that can analyse various factors related to players, such as performance statistics, age, position, team, accolades, and other relevant features, to predict their salaries.
+Gathering a dataset containing information about NBA players and their salaries.
+This dataset includes features like player statistics (e.g., points per game, rebounds per game), demographic information (e.g., age, position), team details, and contract details (e.g., salary, contract duration).
+NBA Player Salaries (2022-23 Season) dataset from kaggle website has been used for this project.